balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.leave.md

 ### Notes
 > + In a multi-server environment, when calling `.leave()` with a socket ID argument, the callback function (`cb`) will be executed when the `.leave()` call completes _on the current server_.
 This does not guarantee that other servers in the cluster have already finished running the operation.
-+ The phrase "request socket" here refers to an application-layer WebSocket/Socket.io connection.  `req.socket` also exists for HTTP requests, but it refers to the underlying TCP socket at the transport layer, which is different.
-Be sure and ensure `req.isSocket == true` before using `req.socket` with this method.
+> + Be sure and check `req.isSocket === true` before passing in `req` to refer to the requesting socket.
+The provided `req` must be from a socket request, not just any old HTTP request.